anttikekki/post-glacial-rebound-map/map-data-processing/02_post-glacial-rebound-calculation-V2/README.md

 - [GLARE materials](https://drive.google.com/drive/folders/184nPIZuX83gr3Yd6tVBGXCkpUysNY-CO) in Google Drive.
 - [land-uplift-recons](https://github.com/Hakonaki/land-uplift-recons) repository on GitHub.

+**These scripts or [maannousu.info](https://maannousu.info/) site is NOT endorsed or validated by Aki Hakonen in any way and can contain major errors on calculations and mismisinterpretations of the Glare model!**

 ## Step 1: [Download Glare material from Google Drive](./01_download-GLARE-model-data/README.md)

 ## Step 2: [Calculate land uplift with Glare model](./02_post-glacial-rebound-calculation/README.md)